Have you finally settled down and built the house of your dreams? Or perhaps you bought one and planned to renovate it.

 However, thin wires can’t withstand this demand and will melt eventually.
 On the other hand, plugging low-demand devices into high-amp wires is generally safe – the device will only draw as much current as it needs.

-How does wire length affect voltage?
+How does length affect voltage?

 Unfortunately, the length of your wiring also affects the overall performance of the circuit.
 The longer it is, the greater its electrical resistance will be.
 Not only can this lead to overheating if the wire is particularly long, but it can also lead to voltage drops.